If you're a frequent United Airlines flyer looking for ways to earn extra miles for sharing your opinion then Opinion Miles Club could be a good fit.

 Even if you take the pre-qualifier and manage to complete a 40 minute survey successfully, there's no guarantee the airmiles will be credited to your account as this member reports:

-In my opinion, the Opinion Miles Club is not a scam, though I can hardly call it legit and worthwhile either.
+In my opinion, the Opinion Miles Club is not a scam, though I can hardly call it legit or worthwhile either.

 I'd only recommend this site if you can see yourself spending hours answering arduous in-depth surveys and handing over your most private information for the sake of a few air miles.